blidblid/berglund/projects/material/README.md

 # Material

 This is an implementation of `@berglund/mixins` that uses `@angular/material`.
-It has a smaller and simpler API but is more restrained.
+It has an API that is smaller and simpler, but also much more constrained.